hpc/charliecloud/doc-src/ch-tar2sqfs_desc.rst

 Description
 ===========

-Create Charliecloud squashfs with name matching :code:`TARBALL` under directory :code:`OUTDIR`
+Create Charliecloud squashfs from :code:`TARBALL`  in directory :code:`OUTDIR`

+The resulting squashfs has a name corresponding to :code:`TARBALL` with a :code:`.sqfs` suffix

 Executes :code:`ch-tar2dir` and :code:`ch-dir2sqfs`